RossAscends/ST-TCReasoningProfile/README.md

   - Add the header prefix to help assure the model will continue successfully
   - Finally, initiate a Continue to get the Response portion
 - **Only Trigger when User is Last in Chat** checkbox - self explanatory.
 It will make the extension do nothing unless a User message is the last one in chat when a generation is called.
 This is useful to have on in certain situations such as QR integrations or sending `/sys` messages.

+### Slash Commands

+`/TCRP-toggle` just toggles the extension's power button `/TCRP-swapToReasoning` does the swap to Reasoning profile process `/TCRP-swapToResponse` does the swap to Response profile process

+The two swap commands do not trigger an API request, so they can be added into STSCript and QRs for custom functionality.

 ### Profile Setup